Miles Away (Winger song)

-"Miles Away" is a power ballad by American rock band Winger, from their album In the Heart of the Young.
-Released in late 1990 to pop radio after already reaching number one in most AOR markets, the song peaked at #12 on the Hot 100.
-It is also significant for being Winger's only ever hit single in the United Kingdom, reaching #56 on January 24, 1991.
+"Miles Away" is a power ballad by American rock band Winger from their album In the Heart of the Young.
+Released in late 1990 to pop radio after already reaching number one in most AOR markets, the song peaked at number 12 on the Hot 100 chart.
+It is also significant for being Winger's only ever hit single in the United Kingdom, reaching number 56 in January 1991.

 The single featured a B-side, "All I Ever Wanted", that was never released on any other Winger albums or compilations, though it did appear, in demo form, on the Demo Anthology.

 Background

-Paul Taylor stated he wrote “Miles Away” for his girlfriend Emi Canyn who was one of the Nasty Habits, the background singers for Mötley Crüe.
+Originally written by Paul Taylor during the early '80s, he offered this song to Eric Martin (later of Mr. Big) who declined even though he knew it would be a hit.
+Taylor stated he wrote "Miles Away" for his girlfriend Emi Canyn who was one of the Nasty Habits, the background singers for Mötley Crüe.
 The song references "Just When I Needed You Most" by Randy Vanwarmer, another Colorado artist.